pytorch/captum/README.md

 It also helps understand which neurons and layers are important for model predictions.

-Currently, the library uses gradient-based interpretability algorithms and attributes contributions to each input of the model with respect to different neurons and layers, both intermediate and final.

 Let's apply some of those algorithms to a toy model we have created for demonstration purposes.
 For simplicity, we will use the following architecture, but users are welcome